Corporate Compliance Program

 A Corporate Compliance Program is a systematic effort to prevent, detect, report, and resolve violations of the law throughout the organization.
 Corporate Compliance Programs are designed to ensure that the organization’s employees and agents conduct themselves in conformance with all applicable legal requirements.

 However, consistent with the mission of Bethany Lutheran Homes, Inc., this program involves more than complying with government regulations.
-Employees of Bethany Lutheran Homes, Inc. should view corporate compliance as a part of their calling as individuals and professionals in the ministry of Lutheran health care.
+Employees of Bethany Lutheran Homes, Inc. should view corporate compliance as a part of their calling as individuals and professionals.

 To that end, Bethany Lutheran Homes, Inc. has developed a Corporate Compliance Program, which directly relates to employees and contractors involved with Bethany Lutheran Homes, Inc. These policies and procedures provide guidance to all employees and contractors regarding the operation of the Corporate Compliance Program and the available mechanisms through which corporate integrity issues can and should be reported.